christianvuerings/contriloca/README.md

 [![Follow us on twitter](http://f.cl.ly/items/2z1p0w320g1q0T061m1u/twitter_follow.png)][twitter_denbuzze]

 ## Confessions from the author
-* It's the first time I've every used [dojo] in a real life project.
+* It's the first time I've used [dojo] in a real life project.
 * I hope people will show me ways how to make my code better.
 * I don't like cats.